srwieber/rosterwarsLeague/README.md

-# rosterwars
+# Roster Wars
+The most active fantasy football league in the World <br />

 ## Introduction
 Codes for Roster Wars stored here. <br />
 CSS for each site. <br />
 Dom manipulation for forumotion and myfantasyleague using Javascript and Jquery. <br />

 ## Sites
 Landing: https://www.rosterwars.com/ <br />